 Brady’s success in making the Honeybee our state insect was commemorated in 1987 by the U.S. Postal Service.
 They issued an embossed Honeybee stamped envelope and later followed with a Honeybee stamp in 1988.
 Brady hived his first swarm of bees at age 9 and continued to work with them until his passing.

 In 2005, the festival was awarded the Dorothy Mullen Arts and Humanities Award.
 This award exemplifies programs that reflect the most innovative and effective arts and humanities programs across the nation.
 This national award recognizes the importance of arts and humanities programs and the leisure service agencies that provide them.

 Today, the Kernersville Honeybee Festival consists of over 100+ vendors and attracts well over 10,000 spectators.
-There are food, games, crafts, music, live demonstrations, and a kid’s area!
+There are food, kids activities, crafts, DJ music, & more!

 On behalf of Kernersville Parks & Recreation and the Town of Kernersville,